clydemcqueen/ardusub_surftrak/README.md

 * [Map RNG_HOLD to a button on the joystick](lutris/test_surf.params)
 * [Tune for your depth finder, e.g., the A50](lutris/test_KPv.params)
 * Optional: install the [RNG_HOLD Lua script](lua/README.md) to add additional controls

+See the [tracking bug](https://github.com/clydemcqueen/ardusub_surftrak/issues/4) for status of the various components.